jamestl90/ModernGLEngine/README.md

 ~~The lighting is still a work in progress.
 Currently there is a single directional light and some ambient and specular indirect lighting from the HDRi Sky textures.
 These maps are generated at program launch - Cubemap, Irradiance Map, Prefiltered Environment Map and BRDF (bi-directional reflectance distribution function).~~

-Real-time debugging of the GBuffer, directional shadow-map and sky textures is implemented.

 Libraries Used:
 GLFW - for window creation and management glad - for opengl bindings